xiyuy98/stat-992-project/README.md

 #### Find clusters

 To find how many clusters are included in the networks, we applied [Vintage Sparse principal component analysis (VSP)](https://arxiv.org/pdf/2004.05387.pdf) to the matrices built from our inCitation and outCitation networks.
 For example, by applying VSP on the data collected by our second method, we found seven clusters in the inCitation network.
+We can see clear L-shape plots in almost every subplot of the VSP results, indicating that setting the number of clusters to seven is a reasonable choice.
+However, the L-shape in subplot of z1 against z3 is not very clear.
+Some papers might have mixed-membership, meaning that they are members of both cluster 1 and cluster 3.

 ![image](/image/vsp_in_(method2).png)